christiankral/KeyWordIO/README.md

 # KeyWordIO
 Modelica library for reading and writing variables and parameters to files.
-The main objective of the library is to read and write variables and paramters in key word oriented format like
+The main objective of the library is to read and write variables and paramters in key word oriented format like:

+R0 = 2
+R1 = 2.2
-  x = 0.1
+R2 = 2*3

 In version 0.2.0 the reading and writing of CSV files is added.

 # License